kserve/modelmesh-serving/docs/predictors/setup-storage.md

 You will need access to an S3-compatible object storage, for example [MinIO](https://github.com/minio/minio).
 To configure access to the object storage, use the `storage-config` secret.

 Alternatively, models can be stored on a Kubernetes Persistent Volume.
-Persistent Volume Claims can either be pre-configured in the `storage-config` secret, or, the `allowAnyPVC` config flag can be enabled, so that any PVC can be mounted dynamically at the time a predictor or inference service is deployed.
+Persistent Volume Claims can either be pre-configured in the `storage-config` secret, or, the `allowAnyPVC` configuration flag can be enabled, so that any PVC can be mounted dynamically at the time a predictor or inference service is deployed.

 ## Deploy a model from your own S3 compatible object storage